kubernetes-csi/external-resizer/README.md

 * `--workers <num>`: Number of simultaneously running `ControllerExpandVolume` operations.
 Default value is `10`.

+* `--metrics-address`: The TCP network address where the prometheus metrics endpoint will run (example: `:8080` which corresponds to port 8080 on local host).
+The default is empty string, which means metrics endpoint is disabled.

+* `--metrics-path`: The HTTP path where prometheus metrics will be exposed.
+Default is `/metrics`.

 #### Other recognized arguments

 * `--kubeconfig <path>`: Path to Kubernetes client configuration that the external-resizer uses to connect to Kubernetes API server.
 When omitted, default token provided by Kubernetes will be used.
 This option is useful only when the external-resizer does not run as a Kubernetes pod, e.g. for debugging.
 Either this or `--master` needs to be set if the external-resizer is being run out of cluster.